vdbrink/vdbrink.github.io/homeassistant/homeassistant_hacs_afvalbeheer.md

 #### As list - days countdown

 Show the default entities as a list, ordered by date and show the days until bin day.

+Unfortunately: It's not possible to show an attribute value in combination with card type glance.\
+I created new helper [countdown](#custom-helper-entities-days-countdown) entities which make this possible.

 <img src="images_afvalbeheer/pres_list_icon_date.png" alt="afvalbeheer presentation as list with original icon and days countdown" width="400px">